-In Italy, too, safety has been the motivation for connected vehicle-related activities.
-One of these projects is Intelligent Co-Operative System in Cars for Road Safety (I-WAY), which had the goal of enhancing driver perception of the road, thereby improving safety.
+In Italy, safety has been the motivation for connected vehicle-related activities as well.
+One of these projects was the Intelligent Co-Operative System in Cars for Road Safety (I-WAY) project, which had the goal of enhancing driver perception of the road, thereby improving safety.
 The project encompassed both V2V and V2I communications and lasted from February 2006 to January 2009.
 It integrated in-vehicle subsystems with the external transport system with the goal of greater safety.
 I-WAY's driving platform monitors and recognizes the road environment and the driver's state in real time using data obtained from three sources: a vehicle sensing system, data from road infrastructure, and data from neighboring cars.
 The I-WAY platform combined two independent sub-systems, the in-vehicle subsystem and the external transport subsystem.
 The in-vehicle subsystem includes modules for vehicle sensing, data acquisition, mobile interfaces of the vehicle, situation assessment, and communication.
 The external transport system includes the roadside equipment and the road management system.
-Funded under the Sixth Framework Programme, the total cost for the project was \notin 4.59 million, \notin 2.6 million of which was paid for by the European Commission (European Commission 2011a).
+Funded under the Sixth